Logo

 My coaching philosophy evolves around a process.
 I am don’t put usually a lot of emphasis on specific performances, neither would I try to predict the performance of a race based on times run in an interval session or forecast marathon success based on the result of a 20 miler race.
 My main goal when working with athletes have always been outcome oriented and working more holistically to unlock the athletes true potential.
 According to Gallup’s Strength Finder test, one of more strongest skills is ‘individualisation’.
 I am intrigued and deeply motivated by the unique qualities of each person.
 I spent a great deal of time working out the different styles of people, what makes them tick, how they communicate, how they are motivated, etc. I often attribute it rather to this skill and insight instead of my technical running knowledge which leads to running success and many PBs amongst my coachees.

 You may have noticed that some coaches put a price tag against the coaching service they provide.
 I made the decision that I will be charging athletes for coaching too.
 Putting a training programme together takes time and so does the communication with the athletes.
 Things of perfection must not be looked at in a hurry, but with time, judgement and understanding.
 Judging them requires the same process as making them!
 So true, the same can be said for coaching.
-However, I am not going to take any profits from my coaching activities and have decided that all fees will be donated to Shoe4Africa.
-Shoe4Africa, a small grass-root charity has the aim to build a children’s hospital (aka the runner’s hospital) in Eldoret, Kenya.
+However, I am not going to take any profits from my coaching activities and have decided that all fees will be donated to charitable causes (Shoe4Africa, Cancer Research UK, Mind, British Heart Foundation, Macmillan Cancer Support, The Gorilla Organization).
 This way athlete and coach can contribute towards a great cause.
 For most of us in the highly developed world a small monthly donation is nothing and does not impact or lower our standard of living.
 Coached athletes give a monthly donation in return to 1:1 coaching.
 Athletes are encouraged to reach out and seek sponsorship amongst friends and family too.

 I am pretty much looking forward to working with you.
 If you are interested in 1:1 coaching, running technique assessment or looking for a team coach then please get in touch to discuss further.
 You can contact me either by filling out the contact form on the web site or by dropping me an email to info@runurban.com.